 About Our Pastor

-On November 10, 1960, Rev. Dr. Frederick D. Haynes, III was born in Dallas, TX to the late Rev. Frederick D. Haynes, Jr. and Lynetta Haynes-Oliver.
-After experiencing racism in the segregated south Dr. Haynes' father decided it was best to move his family to San Francisco where his father, Dr. Frederick D. Haynes Sr., pastored the historic Third Baptist Church.
-In San Francisco, both Dr. Haynes' father and grandfather led ministries that were socially conscious and active in the community.
+On November 10, 1960, Rev. Dr. Frederick D. Haynes, III was born in Dallas, Texas to the late Rev. Frederick D. Haynes, Jr., and Lynetta Haynes-Oliver.
+After experiencing racism in the segregated south, Dr. Haynes' father decided it was best to move his family to San Francisco where his father, Dr. Frederick D. Haynes Sr., pastored the historic Third Baptist Church.
+In San Francisco, California both Dr. Haynes' father and grandfather led ministries that were socially conscious and active in the community.
 At the age of 14, Dr. Haynes' life took a drastic turn when his father passed away on his first day of high school.
-Following his father's death, Haynes encountered many difficulties but with the help of mentors, his family, and God, he was able to overcome every obstacle.
+Following his father's death, Dr. Haynes encountered many difficulties but with the help of mentors, his family, and God, he was able to overcome every obstacle.
 Despite being discouraged by a teacher’s negative assessment of his academic ability, he was one of three valedictory speakers when he graduated from Abraham Lincoln High School in San Francisco.
-Dr. Haynes continued his education at Bishop College, an HBCU which was formerly located on the campus where Paul Quinn College now resides.
-While a student at Bishop College, he also became a member of Alpha Phi Alpha Fraternity, Inc. and in 1982, earned a Bachelor of Arts degree in Religion and English.
-Dr. Haynes also earned a Master of Divinity degree from Southwestern Baptist Theological Seminary as well as a Doctor of Ministry degree from the Graduate Theological Foundation where he was afforded the opportunity to study at Christ Church, Oxford University in Oxford, England.
+Dr. Haynes continued his education at Bishop College in Dallas, Texas and graduated with honors in 1982 with a Bachelor of Arts degree in Religion and English.
+While a student at Bishop College, he also became a member of Alpha Phi Alpha Fraternity, Incorporated.
+In 1996, he earned a Master of Divinity degree from Southwestern Baptist Theological Seminary.
+In 2005, Dr. Haynes received his Doctor of Ministry from the Graduate Theological Foundation where he was afforded the opportunity to study at Christ Church, Oxford University in Oxford, England.
 His dissertation, "To Turn the World Upside Down: Church Growth in a Church Committed to Social Justice” reflects his commitment to faith based social activism.
-Currently, Dr. Haynes is currently pursuing a Doctor of Philosophy degree in African American Preaching and Sacred Rhetoric.
-He also serves in the academic arena, having taught college courses, seminars, and workshops at Paul Quinn College, Texas Christian University, McCormick Theological Seminary, New Brunswick Theological Seminary, and other institutions of higher learning.
+Currently, Dr. Haynes is a Doctor of Philosophy (PhD) candidate at the Christian Theological Seminary in Indianapolis, Indiana where he is studying African American preaching and sacred rhetoric.

 In 1983, Dr. Haynes accepted the call to become Senior Pastor of Friendship-West Baptist Church.
 Since then the church has grown numerically and in ministry to the Dallas community and around the world.
-Under Dr. Haynes’ leadership, Friendship-West has moved three times in order to accommodate its growth.
-When Friendship-West moved to its Kiest location, it moved to a community characterized by crime and violence.
-Dr. Haynes led Friendship-West to work with local officials and neighborhood groups in such a way that the community experienced a decrease in the crime rate.
-In addition, the neighborhood association was organized and headquartered at Friendship-West.
+Under Dr. Haynes’ leadership, Friendship-West Baptist Church has moved three times to accommodate its growth.
+When Friendship-West Baptist Church moved to its Kiest location, it moved to a community characterized by crime and violence.
+Dr. Haynes led Friendship-West Baptist Church to work with local officials and neighborhood groups in such a way that the community experienced a decrease in the crime rate.
+In addition, the neighborhood association was organized and headquartered at Friendship-West Baptist Church.
 Many city services also moved to that area which had been historically neglected and underserved.
 As a result, the community was transformed.

-Friendship-West outgrew the Kiest location and moved to its present site on Wheatland Road on January 1, 2006.
+Friendship-West Baptist Church outgrew the Kiest location and moved to its present site on Wheatland Road on January 1, 2006.
 After the move, the Kiest location was transformed into the Frederick Douglass Human Services and Justice Center.
 As the name suggests, the church continues to address and meet the needs of the local community.
-After trips to Zimbabwe and South Africa, Dr. Haynes led Friendship-West to adopt churches in both countries.
-As a result of support and assistance from Friendship-West, the Emmanuel Baptist Church has been able to build a worship facility, school, and health clinic.
-In 2010, Dr. Haynes went to Haiti in the aftermath of the tragic earthquake, and Friendship-West adopted a village that has since created fresh water resources through the construction of wells.
+After trips to Zimbabwe and South Africa, Dr. Haynes led Friendship-West Baptist Church to adopt churches in both countries.
+As a result of support and assistance from Friendship-West Baptist Church, the Emmanuel Baptist Church has been able to build a worship facility, school, and health clinic.
+In 2010, Dr. Haynes went to Haiti in the aftermath of the tragic earthquake, and Friendship-West Baptist Church adopted a village that has since created fresh water resources through the construction of wells.

-Dr. Haynes is committed to education and has led Friendship-West to donate over a million dollars to Historically Black Colleges and Universities.
-In addition, Friendship-West has donated over two million dollars in scholarship aid to students who are members of the church and the Dallas Fort Worth Metroplex.
+A life-long learner, Dr. Haynes is committed to education and has led Friendship-West Baptist Church to donate over one million dollars to Historically Black Colleges and Universities.
+In addition, Friendship-West Baptist Church has donated over two million in scholarship aid to students who are members of the church and the greater Dallas community.

-As a reflection of his commitment to community transformation and social consciousness, Dr. Haynes serves in various leadership capacities in organizations that champion social change and education and are dedicated to the advancement of those in underserved and minority communities.
+As a reflection of his commitment to community transformation and social consciousness, Dr. Haynes serves in various leadership capacities in organizations that champion social change and education.
 In 2003, he founded the Samuel DeWitt Proctor Conference along with Rev. Dr. Jeremiah A. Wright Jr. and Dr. Iva E. Carruthers and currently serves as co-chairman of the board.
 The Samuel DeWitt Proctor Conference is a national organization of pastors, activists and community leaders committed to social justice by nurturing, sustaining, and mobilizing the African American faith community and working in collaboration with civic, corporate, and philanthropic leaders to address critical needs of human and social injustice within local, national, and global communities.
-Dr. Haynes is on the board of directors of the Conference of National Black Churches, the National Action Network, and 100 Black Men of America.
-He also serves as a member of the Board of Trustees of Paul Quinn College, a HBCU in Dallas, Texas where he has also served as an adjunct professor.
+Dr. Haynes serves on the board of the Conference of National Black Churches, the National Action Network, and the IC3 Church and Development Conference.
+Dr. Haynes also serves as a member of the Board of Trustees of Paul Quinn College, a HBCU in Dallas, Texas where he has also served as an adjunct professor.

 Dr. Haynes has received numerous awards and honors for his ministry and activism.
 In 2011, Dr. Haynes had the prestigious honor of being the featured speaker at The Congressional Black Caucus’ Annual Prayer Breakfast.
 In 2012, Ebony Magazine named him to its Power 100 list of most influential African Americans.
-He was also inducted into the National Black College Alumni Hall of Fame.
+He has been inducted into the National Black College Alumni Hall of Fame.
 In 2013, Dr. Haynes was honored to give remarks at the memorial service of one of the most respected world leaders of the 20th and 21st centuries, President Nelson Mandela.
 This privilege was even more special because it took place in the same sanctuary that the Rev. Dr. Martin Luther King, Jr. gave his very last sermon, the Washington National Cathedral.
-In 2016, Dr. Haynes was inducted in to the International Civil Rights Walk of Fame.
+In 2016, Dr. Haynes was inducted into the International Civil Rights Walk of Fame.
 The prestigious April 4th Foundation awarded Dr. Haynes the I am a Man Award in 2020 and he joined the ranks of past honorees that include Congresswoman Maxine Waters, Diane Nash, Congressman John Lewis, and Harry Belafonte’.
 In 2022, Dr, Haynes was awarded by President Joseph R. Biden Jr., the Joseph R. Biden Jr. Presidential Lifetime Achievement Leadership Award in Community Service.
 Over the years, the countless awards and honors he has received from numerous civic, political, educational, and philanthropic organizations has meant so much to him.

-A published author, in 2007 he authored “Soul Fitness with Frederick D. Haynes, III,” an inspirational and motivational daily devotional.
+A published author, in 2007 he released “Soul Fitness with Frederick D. Haynes, III,” an inspirational and motivational daily devotional.
 Dr. Haynes’ 2008 publication “Healing Our Broken Village,” addresses the issues that have contributed to broken communities and lives.
-Dr. Haynes’ most recent book, “Rockin’ The World With Your Words: An Essential Guide To Developing And Delivering A Life Changing Message” (2019), draws from his own experiences and outlines a plan for all speakers, novice or seasoned, to successfully craft and deliver messages that engage, inspire, and evoke change.
+In his most recent book, “Rockin’ the World with Your Words: An Essential Guide to Developing and Delivering a Life Changing Message (2019), Dr. Haynes shares his insight and the personal strategies he's used to deliver thousands of life changing messages.

 Dr. Haynes is married to Debra Peek-Haynes, Founder and President of Quorum Commercial, a commercial real estate firm.
-They are the proud parents of one adult daughter, Abeni Jewel Haynes, a social media and marketing professional.
+They are the proud parents of one adult daughter, Abeni Jewel Haynes.